gvwilson/thirdbit/fiction/fall-behind/index.md

 She struggled,
 but the two men were stronger than her and had clearly had lots of practice holding people still.
-The nurse swabbed her arm and stuck a needle in her arm without once looking at her face.
+The nurse swabbed her arm and stuck a needle in it without once looking at her face.
 She shouted and swore,
 knowing it wouldn't do any good,